Pain · Mittelstand

 "The US buyer does not punish German depth.
 The buyer punishes depth that arrives before category, outcome, risk, and proof."

-GMA rule on commercial register transfer
+GMA rule on commercial language transfer

 FR